 If several pieces of text belong to the same idea, placing them in the same text box often improves clarity.

-Instead of separating a section title and its bullet points into multiple shapes, placing them together can make the content relationship clearer.
+For example, instead of separating a section title and its bullet points into multiple shapes, placing them together makes the content relationship clearer.

 Don’t Over-Optimize